Skip to main content

 SMTP_SSL_MODE='none'

-This is an optional service to collect data files and distribute them to the Chemotion ELN inbox of the respective users.
+This service is used to collect data files and distribute them to the Chemotion ELN inbox of the respective users.
+See devices overview or this publication for more details.
+The following two options are currently available:

 eMail Attachment collection